 The ADA and DOJ do not currently recognize any form of certificate, identification card, vest, or tag as proof of an animal’s designation as a service animal OR an emotional support animal.
 All of these items may be considered fraudulent, regardless of the claims asserted on the ‘documentation’ items.
 The "registration" and "certification" documentation purchased online does not constitute appropriate documentation.

 An Emotional Support Animal (ESA) is an animal that provides emotional support which alleviates one or more identified symptoms or effects of an individual’s disability.
 Appropriate documentation is required to establish that the ESA is needed for the student to use and enjoy University housing and fully engage as a student at UNH.

 Unlike a service animal, an Emotional Support Animal does not perform a task for a person with a disability relating to activities of daily living or accompany that person at all times.
 As a result, ESAs approved for the residential setting are not permitted in other buildings, and are subject to restriction from any area with a no-pet policy.
 ESAs can be a reasonable accommodation to a No Pet Policy.
-To establish reasonable accommodations, contact SAS (201 Smith Hall, firstname.lastname@example.org, 603.862.2607, 7.1.1 NH Relay).
+To establish reasonable accommodations, please follow the process for requesting accommodations through SAS.
+For any questions, please contact SAS (201 Smith Hall, firstname.lastname@example.org, 603.862.2607, 7.1.1 NH Relay).

 PLEASE NOTE: There are individuals and organizations that sell service animal certification or registration documents online.
 These documents do not convey any rights under the ADA and the Department of Justice does not recognize them as proof that the dog is a service animal.